Toward Live Noise Fingerprinting in Quantum Software Engineering: Emerging Results

-\para{Evaluation Protocol} We designed a protocol adapted from standard practices in quantum system characterisation~\cite{Cross2019, magesan2011scalable}.
-We used $k=9$ reference quantum states prepared with standard minimal circuits, strategically chosen to be sensitive to a wide range of error mechanisms: (i) 4 computational basis states to probe population-related errors, (ii) 4 superposition states to probe coherence errors, and (iii) 1 entangled state ($|\Phi^+\rangle$ Bell state) to probe correlated multi-qubit errors.
-For each state, we measured $n=15$ single- and two-qubit Pauli observables to cover local and correlated errors.
-The evaluation comprised 54 configurations (9 states $\times$ 3 noise types $\times$ 2 platforms) with noise parameters 0.05, 0.10, and 0.08 for Depolarising, Amplitude Damping, and Phase Damping respectively, with 500 quantum shots per measurement configuration.
+\textbf{Probe suite. } We designed a protocol adapted from standard practices in quantum system characterisation~\cite{Cross2019, magesan2011scalable}.
+We used $k=13$ reference quantum states prepared with standard minimal circuits, strategically chosen to be sensitive to a wide range of error mechanisms (\S\ref{sec:design}): \emph{$4$ computational basis states}, \emph{$8$ superposition states} and \emph{$1$ entangled state}.
+We measured $m=9$ two-qubit Pauli observables, covering all correlated errors per state, utilising a total of 117 state–observable pairs (13 states $\times$ 9 observables, \ie{} size of each fingerprint).

+\textbf{Statistical Robustness. } We ran $n{=}1000$ independent repetitions of the probe suite per configuration.
+We reported the mean fingerprint across repetitions with \code{ shots=10{,}000} per state--observable measurement to reduce finite-shot sampling error, and as shot count being simulators divergence's prime factor \cite{fuzzq}.
+Furthermore, we bootstrapped $n$ runs: 2,000 resamples with replacement, and per resample computed mean \qiskit and \cirq fingerprints and their Frobenius distance, with std. dev. being std. err. of our point estimate (distance between original mean matrices). \looseness=-1